rogseo/codeQuiz/README.md

 Build a timed quiz with multiple-choice questions.
 This app will run in the browser and will feature dynamically updated HTML and CSS powered by Javascript code.

-## User Story
+## Description

 ```
-AS A coding boot camp student
-I WANT to take a timed quiz on JavaScript fundamentals that stores high scores
+This App will ask 5 questions with 4 options of answers.
+The time is given for 75s and score is equal to the time left.
+When you answer incorrectly, time is subtracted 10s from the clock.
+When you finish all questions, you are presented with a score and you can save your initial and score.
-SO THAT I can gauge my progress compared to my peers
+You can gauge your progress compared to my peers.

 ```

 ## Acceptance Criteria